Blotch3D/Blotch3D/README.md

 community, and used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.

-All MonoGame features remain available in Blotch3D.
-For examples:

--   The models encapsulated in a BlSprite (see the BlSprite.LODs field) is a list of MonoGame Model objects and/or triangle arrays (VertexPositionNormalTexture\[\]).

--   The BlWindow3D class derives from the MonoGame "Game" class.

--   The BlGraphicsDeviceManager class derives from MonoGame's "GraphicsDeviceManager" class.

 Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and in "Blotch3DManual.pdf".
 (Note: To support Doxygen, links in the